 The UF Libraries Course Reserves unit offers a range of options for making physical and digital materials available to students enrolled in your course, at no cost to them.
 Submit your request via the ARES system using your Gatorlink information.
 More information below:

-You may even request a special course guide page specailly designed for a class you are teaching.
+You may even request a special course guide page specially designed for a class you are teaching, check out the pages made of other courses here.
 Contact me for more information.
 For examples of existing guides, check out my Anthropology @ UF page.

 Films/Videos